hhimko/CGomoku/README.md

 ## Dependencies

-CGomoku uses no more than the `SDL2` library.
+CGomoku uses no more than the `SDL2` library, along with its extensions: `SDL2 Mixer`.

 ### Installing SDL2
   - Under **Ubuntu**/**Debian** based distributions run:
     ```console
-    sudo apt-get install libsdl2-dev
+    sudo apt-get install libsdl2-dev libsdl2-mixer-dev
     ```

   - Under **MacOS** run:
     ```console
-    brew install sdl2
+    brew install sdl2 sdl2_mixer
     ```

   - Under **Windows**:
-    1. Download the latest release of [SDL2-devel] for either VC or MinGW.
+    1. Download the latest release of [SDL2-devel] and [SDL2-mixer] for either VC or MinGW.
-    2. Extract the downloaded file to `CGomoku/include`.
+    2. Extract the downloaded files to `CGomoku/include`.
-    3. Change the extracted directory name from `SDL2-x.x.x` to `SDL2`.
+    3. Change the extracted directory names from `SDL2-x.x.x` to `SDL2` and `SDL2_mixer-x.x.x` to `SDL2_mixer`.

   For other OSs please refer to [SDL Wiki's Installation Guide].